 On the other hand, the many appointed to rise in Israel, they rise up from a lowly position.
 They rise up from an unnoticed segment of the population.
 Again, totally unexpected, totally unanticipated.
 God will reveal the humble for who they are.
 He will show his approval of the meek.
 He will elevate them, and the meek will inherit the earth.
 That’s what we read, in Isaiah Chapter 60 earlier, right?
 Their identity is not going to remain hidden.
 Their reward will not be withheld, and it’s an echo of what Mary sang in her song: “God has scattered the proud in the thoughts of their hearts; he has brought down the mighty from their thrones and exalted those of humble estate; he has filled the hungry with good things, and the rich he has sent away empty.”
 Listen, God appointed Jesus Christ to subvert human expectations, to overturn the proud and to elevate the humble.
 Those who seem most spiritual, who appear most religious, who put on a righteous face before men—they are the ones God is going to judge because in truth, though the house looks good on the outside, friendly face, cheerful greetings, doing all the right things, serving all the right places, these people—their hearts are actually very far from God.
 On the other hand, those who are easily overlooked, being poor, humble, softly spoken, meek—people like Simeon and Anna, people like Joseph and Mary, people like the lowly shepherds—those are the ones God will raise up.
 Those are the ones who quietly obey, and they are the ones who ultimately attain the resurrection of the dead.

-So, here’s Simeon sent by the Holy Spirit to remind Mary of what she rejoiced in—that God opposes the proud, and he gives grace to the humble.
-Jesus is appointed for that purpose—for the rise and fall of many in Israel.
-Listen, he is the most polarizing figure in all of history.
-If you know the truth about Jesus and you proclaim the truth about Jesus, not just the love part, but the demands as well, not just the tolerance, though that’s there, but also proclaim his deity, proclaim his demands, proclaim his claims about himself, you can’t stay neutral.
+So here’s Simeon, sent by the Holy Spirit to remind Mary of what she rejoiced in, that God opposes the proud, and he gives grace to the humble.
+Jesus is appointed for that purpose, for the rise and fall of many in Israel.
+He is, listen, he is the most polarizing figure in all of history.
+If you know the truth about Jesus and you proclaim the truth about Jesus, not just the love part, but the demands as well; not just the tolerance, though that’s there, but also proclaim his deity; proclaim his demands, proclaim his claims about himself; you can’t stay neutral.
 He’s polarizing.
 He creates division.
 There’s a second immediate purpose there in verse 34, Jesus is appointed for a sign that is opposed.
-As I said, the word “opposed” literally means spoken against.
-It’s the preposition “anti” plus the verb “logo, “to say or to speak.
+As I said, the word “opposed” it literally means spoken against.
+It’s the preposition anti plus the verb logo, “to say” or “to speak.”
 So it’s “to speak against.”

 Repeatedly in Jesus’ ministry, the scribes and the Pharisees dogged his steps, seeking—perhaps it’s better to say they were demanding—a sign from him in Matthew 12:38 to 39: “Some of the scribes and Pharisees answered him saying, ‘Teacher we wish to see a sign from you.’
 But he answered them, ‘An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of the prophet Jonah.’
 He said that after he performed many miracles in their midst.”
 But looking beyond all that, demanding a sign.
 Again, Matthew 16:1, “The Pharisees and Sadducees came, and to test him they asked him to show them a sign from heaven.
 And again, Jesus said, ‘An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of Jonah.’”
 They demanded a sign; Jesus refused to cater to their demands.
 Why?
 Because he himself was the sign.